 #4.
 Crystal Names

-It is always good to combine a craft with a bit of science thrown in.
+It is always good to combine crafts for kids with a bit of science thrown in.
 These crystal names from Playdough to Plato do just that.

-Your tween can amaze friends by growing sparkling crystals onto their own name or create a friend or siblings name.
-The basics for this craft are pipe cleaners, borax powder and patience!
+Your tween can amaze friends by growing sparkling crystals onto their own name or create a friend or sibling’s name as a gift.